saharan/HGSL/README.md

 }
 ```

-Limitation: due to Haxe's grammar, you cannot use a field starts with lower-case alphabets for array size parameter, even if it is actually a compile-time constant.
+Limitation: due to the Haxe's grammar, you cannot use a field starts with a lower-case alphabet for an array size parameter, even if it is actually a compile-time constant.

 ### Literal arrays and structures